KristoferN/docs/source/includes/_setting_filters.md

 ### Description

-This filter is used to filter which page types that will be displayed or not on `Add new page type` page.
+This filter is used to filter which page types that will be displayed or not on `Add New Page` page.

 The function will send in the file name of post types as a argument.

-Returning anything else then `true` will hide the page type on `Add new page type` page.
+Returning anything else then `true` will hide the page type on `Add New Page` page.

 Default value for every page type is `true`